technyon/nuki_hub/README.md

 ### Using home assistant, it's only possible to lock or unlock the door, but not to unlatch it
 Unlatching can be triggered using the lock.open service.
+Also make sure "Access level" under "Advanced NUKI Configuration" is set to "Full"

 ### When controlling two locks (or openers) connected to two ESPs, both devices react to the same command.
 When using Home Asistant, the same status is display for both locks.